 This is a simplified example of how genetic inheritance works in all of us.
 By understanding how DNA is inherited, you can see how and why you have some DNA segments that match your relatives, and others that do not, why you may or may not have inherited DNA segments associated with a certain ethnicity, and why getting multiple people in your family tested can help discover more of your family’s genetic tree.

 I have had fun learning about my own DNA inheritance, especially after I had a few of my family members tested.
-Next week check back and see how Irish I am compared to my family.
-You might be surprised-I was.

 To learn even more about DNA inheritance and how AncestryDNA determines genetic ethnicity click here.